Gestalt therapy: Early influences

 Perls grew up on the bohemian scene in Berlin, participated in Expressionism and Dadaism, and experienced the turning of the artistic avant-garde toward the revolutionary left.
 Deployment to the front line, the trauma of war, anti-Semitism, intimidation, escape, and the Holocaust are further key sources of biographical influence.

 Perls served in the German Army during World War I, and was wounded in the conflict.
 After the war he was educated as a medical doctor.
 He became an assistant to Kurt Goldstein, who worked with brain-injured soldiers.
 Perls went through a psychoanalysis with Wilhelm Reich and became a psychiatrist.
 Perls assisted Goldstein at Frankfurt University where he met his wife Lore (Laura) Posner, who had earned a doctorate in Gestalt psychology.
 They fled Nazi Germany in 1933 and settled in South Africa.
 Perls established a psychoanalytic training institute and joined the South African armed forces, serving as a military psychiatrist.
 During these years in South Africa, Perls was influenced by Jan Smuts and his ideas about "holism".

 In 1936 Fritz Perls attended a psychoanalysts' conference in Marienbad, Czechoslovakia, where he presented a paper on oral resistances, mainly based on Laura Perls's notes on breastfeeding their children.
 Perls's paper was turned down.
 Perls did present his paper in 1936, but according to him, it met with "deep disapproval."
 Perls wrote his first book, Ego, Hunger and Aggression (1942, 1947), in South Africa, based in part on the rejected paper.
 It was later re-published in the United States.
 Laura Perls wrote two chapters of this book, but she was not given adequate recognition for her work.

-The seminal book
+Seminal book

 Perls's seminal work was Gestalt Therapy: Excitement and Growth in the Human Personality, published in 1951, co-authored by Fritz Perls, Paul Goodman, and Ralph Hefferline (a university psychology professor and sometimes-patient of Fritz Perls).
 Most of Part II of the book was written by Paul Goodman from Perls's notes, and it contains the core of Gestalt theory.
 This part was supposed to appear first, but the publishers decided that Part I, written by Hefferline, fit into the nascent self-help ethos of the day, and they made it an introduction to the theory.
 Isadore From, a leading early theorist of Gestalt therapy, taught Goodman's Part II for an entire year to his students, going through it phrase by phrase.